fmv1992/data_sciences_challenge_01/readme.md

 # Results

-A partial result is available on `./output/partial_results/*`.

-A final result is available on `./output/final_results/output.html`.
+The final result is available on `./output/final_results/output.html`.

 The results are crafted using pandoc.
 Thus they are available on a couple of different formats for convenience.